Alec-Sawalski/German-Hapto-Project/DescriptiveStatistics.md

 ---------
-## List of all variables in the data set, including the additional variables that were re-coded or generated
+## List of all variables in the data set
+including the additional variables that were re-coded or generated

 MCS to insert table here!!!!